Andrewneteye4343/scDock/Essential files/README.md

 2. Place main.sh and config.yaml in /home/path/to/scDock.

-3. Place ligand_reference.csv and receptor_reference.csv in your computer (set argument Vina_Docking_ligand_ref_file and Vina_Docking_receptor_ref_file).
-In this example, we use: /home/path/to/scDock/functions/ligand_reference.csv and /home/path/to/scDock/functions/receptor_reference.csv

-4. Create a directory named "functions" inside /home/path/to/scDock.
+3. Create a directory named "functions" inside /home/path/to/scDock.
 After this step, you should have:
 /home/path/to/scDock/functions.
 Then, place all scripts listed below into /home/path/to/scDock/functions. (or directlly download the functions folder we provided in Github.)
 ##### R scripts
 ● Load_QC.R